About the Seven Bridges

 The original bridge was constructed of wrought iron lattice girders and opened in 1882 after four years of construction.
 The area was sparsely populated in the 1880s and the opening of the new bridge not only helped accessibility, it provided a new western route to Sydney via Balmain.

 A decision to replace the original bridge was made in 1939 just prior to the outbreak of World War II.
 Design work began in 1942 and construction commenced in 1947.
 The bridge was officially opened by Hon.
 J.J.
-Cahill, MLA, Premier and Colonial Treasurer of NSW on the 30th July, 1955.
+Cahill, MLA, Premier and Colonial Treasurer of NSW on 30 July, 1955.

 The bridge is comprised of aesthetically distinctive piers and abutments which reflect the Inter-War Art Deco style.
-Furthermore it was the last steel truss bridge to be constructed in NSW in which rivets were used for field connections prior to the introduction of high strength bolts.
+Furthermore, it was the last steel truss bridge to be constructed in NSW in which rivets were used for field connections prior to the introduction of high strength bolts.

 The duplication of the Iron Cove Bridge was completed on 30 January 2011.
 It is designed to improve bus and car travel times along one of Sydney's busiest roads.
-The new pedestrian and cycle way on the western side of the bridge also provides wonderful views across the water to Rodd Point.
+The new pedestrian and cycleway on the western side of the bridge also provides wonderful views across the water to Rodd Point.

 The current bridge replaced the original Gladesville Bridge, which was completed in 1881.
 The old Gladesville Bridge was constructed as part of a spate of bridge building that took place during the 1880s, which also saw the construction of the Iron Cove Bridge, Glebe Island Bridge and Pyrmont Bridge.
 Before these bridges were built, people and goods had to cross the Parramatta River on punts or ferry services, a situation that local residents had been complaining about since the 1860s.